Blue Flame: Rocket Engine

+Chassis

 Blue Flame uses an aluminum semi-monocoque with welded tubular structure in the nose section and an aluminum "skin."
-The vehicle is 37 ft 4.6 in long, 8 ft 1.5 in high to the top of the tail fin, and 7 ft 8 in wide, with a wheelbase of 306 in.
-It has an empty weight of 4,000 lbs and is approximately 6,600 lbs fully fueled and loaded.
+The vehicle is 38 ft 2.6 in long, 8 ft 1.5 in high to the top of the tail fin, and 7 ft 8 in wide, with a wheelbase of 25 ft 6 in.
+It has a weight of approximately 6,600 lbs.
 Goodyear designed 8:00-25 tires for the vehicle, with an outside diameter of 34.8 in and smooth tread surface to help prevent heat buildup, filled with nitrogen gas at 350 psi.

 Land speed record

 On 23 October 1970 at Bonneville, Gary Gabelich drove Blue Flame to a new record of 622.407 mph for the flying mile, 630.388 mph for the flying kilometre.

+The actual thrust during the record runs was between 13,000 lbf [equivalent of 35,000 hp] and 15,000 lbf.
+Blue Flames record runs involved accelerating continuously to the mile midpoint, then coasting through the mile.
+The peak speed, approximately 650 mi/h, was reached at that point and then the vehicle decelerated the rest of the way.
+The kilometer speed trap was biased towards one end of the mile, resulting in the 8 mi/h higher speed.

 Legacy

 Blue Flame is now on permanent exhibition at the Auto and Technik Museum Sinsheim in Germany.